 Sauber Mfg.
 Co. develops specific crane pads and other hardware based on each OEM application.
 Our approach is to provide a turnkey solution to your pontoon needs by incorporating the pad and attachment head into a single casting, delivered complete, and on time.
 This method eliminates the necessity for the OEM to utilize costly production time fabricating steel pads or adapters to fit forged aluminum bases.
 By allowing us to design the pontoon from the ground up, you get a pad that is exactly right for your application.
-Download our ram chart below and send it to us to see your new pad choices.

 For each application a pad is selected to meet your load and floatation requirements.
 If we don’t have an implementation that fits your needs, we’ll use solid modeling to design an Almag pad for your specific OEM application.

 Why Almag?
 It has the highest strength to weight ratio of any as-cast aluminum.
 This reduces operator fatigue and stress when handling pads and machine capacity is maximized because total weight is lowered.
 Learn more: Almag 35 Properties

 - 3-Year guarantee with date stamp provides additional customer value in your marketplace.